Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd character = Damage indicator
 			"Health Characters"			""

-			// The number of human survivors required for "Multiply Health" to take effect.
+			// The number of human survivors required for the "Multiply Health" setting to take effect.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Health" section.
 			// Note: This setting can be overridden for specific players.
 			// --